baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 we will make it more clear during revision that our semantics requires type annotations to be present at runtime.
-We believe this is a reasonable approach (and is adopted by many approaches), as it provides significant flexibility, while ensuring type safety.
+We believe this is a reasonable approach (and is adopted by many calculi), as it provides significant flexibility, while ensuring type safety.

 The following table provides an overview of different approaches to